-Ever wondered, what happens if someone dies in the holy month of Ramadan?
+Ever wondered, what happens if someone dies in the holy month of Ramadan in 2022?
 This is the month of blessings, one of the most sacred months of Islam.
 A general perception is when a Muslim dies, he or she goes directly to Jannah (heaven).
-But, let’s find out what Islam says about the people who die in the month of Ramadan.
+But, let’s find out what Islam says about the people dying in Ramadan Mubarak.

 Guidance from hadiths